RichOren/KSStrap/content/kss/docs/styleguide.md

 You can import the [KSStrap.selection JSON file](https://github.com/RichOren/KSStrap/blob/master/content/kss/template/public/fonts/KSStrap.selection.json) into the [IcoMoon App](https://icomoon.io/app/), customize, add your own glyphs and then download your changes.

 I will do a complete tutorial when I get the time on how this is done.
 It is super easy though to figure out this [TOTALLY AWESOME app](https://icomoon.io/app/).
-The people over at [IcoMoon](https://icomoon.io/) are super creative and very generous for creaating such an awesome tool.
+The people over at [IcoMoon](https://icomoon.io/) are super creative and very generous for creating such an awesome tool.